AI, Advanced Analytics and Digital Twin Among Leading Supply Chain Tech Trends

 Predictive and prescriptive analytics are applied to the digital supply chain twin to make comprehensive, quality decisions quickly.
 Use cases include creating a model of the supply chain for end-to-end visibility and awareness and implementing AI platforms that consume data to generate a digital representation of the relationships.
 Gartner recommends “putting the notion of a digital supply chain twin at the center of your technology roadmap.”

-Watch for our next blog on more use cases and a deeper dive on how the digital supply chain twin trend is elevating supply chains around the world.
+Read this blog to get a deeper dive on how the digital supply chain twin trend is elevating supply chains around the world.

 1Gartner The 2019 Top Supply Chain Technology Trends You Can’t Ignore, Christian Titze, Andrew Stevens, 11 March 2019